Sylvan Esso: 2018–2021: With, Free Love, Shaking Out the Numb podcast, and more

 A few days later on November 23, Sylvan Esso released their Shaking Out the Numb podcast, a six-episode series centered on the making of Free Love and beyond, made with Rumble Strip producer Erica Heilman.
-The episode focusing on “Make It Easy” premiered via NPR’s All Songs Considered.
+The episode focusing on "Make It Easy" premiered via NPR’s All Songs Considered.

-Following their three night concert stream series FROM THE SATELLITE, on December 2, 2020 Sylvan Esso surprise-released the WITH LOVE EP featuring a 10-piece “dream team” band featuring most of the players from WITH.
+Following their three night concert stream series From the Satellite, on December 2, 2020 Sylvan Esso surprise-released the With Love EP featuring a 10-piece "dream team" band featuring most of the players from WITH.

-2022–present: No Rules Sandy
+2022–present: No Rules Sandy and Ow ∞

 On May 19, 2022, the band released the single "Sunburn" on streaming services, with album artwork including "Sylvan Esso IIII".
-On June 23 the band released the single "Your Reality" and in an interview with Stereogum Sanborn described the first three Sylvan Esso albums as "a completed trilogy, [with] “Your Reality” as a first glimpse at a new chapter for the band."
+On June 23 the band released the single "Your Reality" and in an interview with Stereogum Sanborn described the first three Sylvan Esso albums as "a completed trilogy, [with] "Your Reality" as a first glimpse at a new chapter for the band."

 On July 24, 2022, the band released "Your Reality" and announced that their fourth studio, titled No Rules Sandy would release three weeks from then on August 12, 2022.
 The album title is a reference to Nick Sanborn's nickname and the band's ethos for writing the album.
 The album was recorded in January 2022 at a makeshift studio in a rental house with pickups recorded at their North Carolina studio named Betty's.
 The album received generally positive reviews, with a score of 75 on Metacritic and Jon Pareles of The New York Times describing the album as having "spirit of try-anything, knob-twirling whimsy."

+The band removed their catalog from Spotify in September 2025.
+In July 2026, the band released "Concrete Glen" as a single for their album Ow ∞, which was released on September 11, 2026.

 Artistry

-Sanborn has cited being inspired by The Books and Boards of Canada, while Meath has said, “We always make records about how the world is dying.
-They're sad songs that sound really happy.”
+Sanborn has cited being inspired by The Books and Boards of Canada, while Meath has said, "We always make records about how the world is dying.
+They're sad songs that sound really happy."

-The New York Times wrote of the duo's singular style, “Sylvan Esso evades the booming, repetitive overkill of typical electronic dance music.
-Instead, the tracks stay fragile and keep coming deliberately unsprung, defying mechanical regularity.”
+The New York Times wrote of the duo's singular style, "Sylvan Esso evades the booming, repetitive overkill of typical electronic dance music.
+Instead, the tracks stay fragile and keep coming deliberately unsprung, defying mechanical regularity."